How to Connect to the MySQL Database Remotely

 The MySQL server communicates only from the “localhost” by default, which means it can only be accessed by applications running on the same host.
 Remote access is necessary if you wish to access the database from an application running on a different machine or host.

 To connect remotely, you will need to get your connecting computer-enabled as an Access Host by whitelisting your local IP address.
 You will also need to identify your configuration settings, as shown above.

 The MySQL Hostname is the location of your MySQL server and database.
 This information is needed whenever you need to connect to your MySQL server.
 Localhost is used by default as the hostname provided that you are accessing your database on the same server where your application is, like WordPress.
 For a WordPress site, your hostname is found in your directory root’s wp-config.php file.

 To access the database remotely, you may want to use your server IP address or server name instead of “localhost” to initiate a connection.

 How Do You Restore a MySQL Database?

 The cPanel has a feature that allows you to restore a MySQL Database backup.
-The instructions on how to restore a MySQL backup is outlined in this article, Download and Restore MySQL Database Backup
+The instructions on how to restore a MySQL backup are outlined in this article, Download and Restore MySQL Database Backup.

 Alternatively, you also have the option to do a restoration through your cPanel’s phpMyAdmin by importing your backed up MySQL database file.
 Please refer to the article below for instructions.
 A video guide is also included in the article to assist you with the whole process.